Kubernetes is highly configurable and extensible. As a result, there is rarely a need to fork or submit patches to the Kubernetes project code.

 This is a significant undertaking, and almost all Kubernetes users find they do not need to modify the scheduler.

-that permits a webhook backend (scheduler extension) to filter and prioritize the nodes chosen for a pod.
+that permits a remote HTTP backend (scheduler extension) to filter and / or prioritize

 the nodes that the kube-scheduler chooses for a pod.

 - Learn more about Custom Resources

 - Learn more about Extension API Servers

 - Learn about the Operator pattern